spacemeshos/protocol/consensus/02-deepdive.md

 ### What does it give us?

 Because of the self-healing mechanism (described above), Spacemesh would function without the Hare.
 This is because self-healing guarantees that Spacemesh nodes will eventually converge and reach consensus from any starting condition, even without the initial, bootstrapped agreement that the Hare gives us.
-However, we would lose three things without the Hare:
+However, we would lose two things without the Hare:

 1. **Time:** self-healing takes time.
 1. **Efficiency:** the self-healing protocol is less efficient (measured in terms of both computational and communication complexity) than the Hare.
 We have put considerable work into optimizing the Hare.

-1. **Robustness:** while self-healing requires > 2/3 honest majority, the Hare requires only a simple honest majority, and depending on the size of the committee it can theoretically tolerate up to 2/3 malicious participants.
+Depending on committee size the Hare can theoretically tolerate up to 2/3 malicious participants.
 This is because it takes advantage of strong synchrony assumptions.

-The Hare is parameterized to support up to approx. 800 participants.
+In practice, however, for efficiency purposes the Hare is parameterized to support up to approx. 800 participants with a simple honest majority assumption.
 This is based on a statistical security parameter of `2^-40`.

 ### Hare beacon